molloy-lab/TREE-QMC/README.md

     external/MQLib/bin/MQLib.a -lm \
     -DVERSION=\"$(cat version.txt)\"
 ```
-Otherwise see the tree of blobs tutorial for build instructions.
+Otherwise go to the [tree of blobs tutorial](tutorial/tree-of-blobs/README.md) for build instructions.

 USAGE
 -----
-To see the TREE-QMC usage options, use command:
+To see the TREE-QMC usage options, type command:
 ```
 ./tree-qmc -h
 ```